 And finally, Dr Foong, what’s your one piece of advice to women to remind them that their health is a priority?

 You need to look after yourself in order to look after everyone else around you!
 We recommend regular health screenings which can pick up early signs of a condition.
 Early detection often can be treated successfully.
-Women can come in for one of our IMC Health Screenings (we offer both basic and more holistic options) for peace of mind.
 We find women in Singapore wrongly believe that they need to see a gynaecologist for many of their female checkups (PAP smear, contraception etc).
 But actually, GPs are trained to carry out these tests too.

 Are there any particular symptoms women should approach their doctor with for immediate health screenings?